All Eyez on Me: Singles

 The second single, "How Do U Want It" featuring R&B duo K-Ci & JoJo, was released, June 4, 1996.
 It was paired with "California Love" as a double A-side single, with 2 of Amerikaz Most Wanted and the non-album track, Hit 'Em Up serving as the B-sides.
 The song reached number one on the Billboard Hot 100.
 There were three videos filmed for the song: two in the same set for the single in April 1996.
 The video was directed by Ron Hightower and produced by Tracy D. Robinson.
 These two are distinguished by MPAA rating (one is certified adult material).
 The video portrays a wild sex party with Jacuzzi, mechanical bull riding, cage dancing and pole stripping.
 All actors and actresses are dressed in Renaissance-era costumes, though all clothes are removed for the nude clip.
 The adult-material video also features numerous porn stars, including Nina Hartley, Heather Hunter, and Angel Kelly.
 The limousine segment seen in the clean version is the same except no nudity.
 The third one is the concert version, mostly them performing on stage.
 There are cameo appearances by K-Ci & JoJo, and fellow group member of Digital Underground Shock G both in the concert and studio segments.

 "I Ain't Mad at Cha" featuring singer Danny Boy, was released in Europe and parts of Oceania shortly after Shakur's death as the final single from the album, on September 15, 1996.
 For the video the song was re-recorded with a live band.
 The new track was recorded at Can-Am Studios by Conley Abrams.
-The video was shot weeks before Shakur's death.
+The video was filmed on May 15, 1996.